Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Friday's over/under is 2.5 points lower than the two team's combined 62.5 points per game average.
+- Friday's over/under is three points lower than the two team's combined 62.5 points per game average.

-- These two squads combine to allow 52.7 points per game, 7.3 fewer than this contest's over/under.
+- This contest's over/under is 6.8 points more than the 52.7 these two squads combine to allow per game this season.

-- The average total in Hurricanes games this season is 59.9, 0.1 points fewer than Friday's total of 60 .
+- The Hurricanes and their opponents have scored an average of 59.9 points per game in 2021, 0.4 more than Friday's total.

-- The 56.3 PPG average total in Cougars games this season is 3.7 points fewer than this game's over/under.
+- The 59.5 over/under in this game is 3.2 points higher than the 56.3 average total in Cougars games this season.

 Miami Stats and Trends

+- In Miami's 12 games this season, it has six wins against the spread.

-- This season, the Hurricanes have an ATS record of 3-5 in their eight games as a favorite of 2.5 points or more.
+- The Hurricanes are 3-5 ATS when favored by 2.5 points or more this season.

-- Miami's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Miami's games this year have hit the over on five of 12 set point totals (41.7%).

 - Miami is 6-4 against the spread and 7-3 overall this season when the team scores more than 24.3 points.

-- Miami is 6-2 against the spread and 6-2 overall when the team piles up more than 378.9 yards.
+- In games that Miami churns out more than 378.9 yards, the team is 6-2 against the spread and 6-2 overall.

-- The Hurricanes have 17 giveaways this season, while the Cougars have 27 takeaways .
+- This year, the Hurricanes have 17 turnovers, 10 fewer than the Cougars have takeaways (27).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.